tz1211/tz1211/README.md

   - SQL (SQLite, PostgreSQL)

 # Currently working on... 💦
 - **TPI-AI**: Adapting our RAG solution for the LSE chatbot (ChatLSE) to create an agent for monitoring companies' and governments' commitments to net-zero transition based on their climate policies
 - [FPL-Moneyball](https://github.com/tz1211/FPL-Moneyball): Model to optimise team construction in Fantasy Premier League

 # What's next? 💨
-- Looking for internship/graduate programme in data science, AI, and software development
+- Looking for internship/graduate programme in data science, AI, and software engineering

 # Past Projects 🗂️
 - [ChatLSE](https://github.com/LSE-DSI/chat-lse): Developing an LLM chat bot for LSE using Retrieval-Augmented Generation (RAG)